JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ## Monitoring your services

 We have now added application metrics for our 3 services!
-To these, we can obviously add meaningful metrics that will make useful dashboards!
+To these, we can add meaningful metrics that will make useful dashboards!

 ![](images/22.png)